BASINGSTOKE (1945) RIFLE CLUB

 Application for Membership shall be made to the Secretary.
 Such applications shall be considered at a meeting of the Committee.
 A prospective member must provide the names of two people that the club may approach for suitable references.
 A prospective member must also be sponsored by a full club member.

-A six-month probationary period shall be served before a potential member can be accepted to full membership.
+A 3 month (or 12 visits, whichever is the sooner, subject to coaches approval) probationary period shall be served before a potential member can be accepted to full membership.
 The probationary member must attend and shoot regularly during the probationary period.